AlexHarker/AHarker_Externals/README.md

 Portions of this work have been supported by the Arts and Humanities Research Council, and the HISSTools Project at the University of Huddersfield.

-Releases
+Package Releases / Binaries
 ---------

-- Currently, alpha releases are available via GitHub, which use an online build system.
+- At this time alpha releases are available via GitHub releases.
-- Until official release some object may change.
+- Until official release some objects may change.
 - Please report any issues with the issues page on GitHub.

 Compiling